 Of course, transporting all of that heavy organic waste to landfill requires big trucks which spew pollution and add to its carbon footprint.
 To make matters worse, the rotting organic matter mixes with heavy metals and other chemicals from electronics in landfill and creates a toxic sludge that can sometimes eat its way through the clay lining of the landfill basin.
 Eventually, these underground toxins can make their way into the water supply.

 By composting your food scraps instead of sending them to landfill, households can significantly reduce their climate change footprint.
-In fact, about 3% of Australia’s total greenhouse gas emissions comes from organic matter rotting anaerobically (without air) in landfills.
-To put that in context, that is about as much as the entire country’s aviation industry.
+In fact, about 5% of Australia’s total greenhouse gas emissions comes from organic matter rotting anaerobically (without air) in landfills.
+To put that in context, that is almost double the entire Australian aviation industry.

 Long before our food even gets to our plate, it has already had a long, resource-intensive journey.
 It takes a lot of water, fertiliser, energy, refrigeration, storage, packaging and transport fuel to grow your food and get it to the supermarket before your take it home.
 Composting your food waste is a good way of reducing the impact of landfill waste, but it’s also important to minimise food waste in the first place.